pachadotdev/brianmaydiygear/README.md

 In principle, a silicon transistor such as the N5088 works for the booster, and a transistor such as a Newmark AC187 will be much closer to the original build.

-Most of the parts, except the vintage transistors, can be obtained from Tayda Electronics.
+Most of the parts, except the vintage transistors, can be obtained from [Tayda Electronics](https://www.taydaelectronics.com).

 These diagrams can be opened and edited with [DIY Layout Creator](https://github.com/bancika/diy-layout-creator).
+I also build these units one at a time and sell them on [Reverb](https://reverb.com/ca/shop/mauricios-gear-emporium-95).

 ## Notes